woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 	return participants.map(p => p.name);
 }
 ```

 My personal favourite is Typescript.
-It helps with creating clean code with strict interfaces and it makes refactoring a whole lot easier when I need to.
-I use Typescript in nearly all of my projects, but adding it to a project is generally not a decision to take lightly &mdash; especially if you already have a developed codebase &mdash; so do consider the ramifications before you start.
-JSDoc is almost always the easiest choice to get started typing your code.
+It helps you create clean code with strict interfaces and it makes refactoring a whole lot easier when you need to.
+I use Typescript in nearly all of my projects.

+However, it's important to note that adding Typescript to a project is generally not a decision to take lightly &mdash; especially if you have an already developed codebase &mdash; so be sure to consider the ramifications before you start.
+JSDoc is almost always the easiest choice to get started typing your code because it's based on comment blocks, which have no impact on the code itself.

 ## Conclusion
-I want to extract three rules from what we've seen in this post, based on the three questions:
+Let's extract the three most important rules from what we've seen in this post, based on the three questions:

-- Use clear and consistent naming, types and function signatures to communicate **what** the goal of each piece of code is.
+- Use clear and consistent **naming, types and function signatures** to communicate **what** the goal of each piece of code is.
-- Use well-structured code to show **how** you're going about achieving the goal.
+- Use **well-structured code** to show **how** you're going about achieving the goal.
-- Use comments to explain **why** you're doing things a certain way, especially if that way may be non-obvious.
+- Use **comments** to explain **why** you're doing things a certain way, especially if that way may be non-obvious.

 That last one is the hardest for a lot of developers because the **why** is usually obvious while you're writing the code.
 But take a moment to think of the developers who will need to look at your code months or even years after you wrote it.
 They'll be grateful.